Museum reopens February 2, 2026 for public tours

 Celebrate America's Semiquincentennial

-EXPERIENCE MORE at the members-only receptions to meet the speaker, talk to local groups, and enjoy snacks and refreshments.
+EXPERIENCE MORE at the special Members-Only Receptions before each talk to meet the speaker, talk to local groups, enjoy refreshments, and dive deeper with conversation, 5:00pm – 5:45pm.

 Admission: Free for members. $5 public.